FluidNumerics/SELF/docs/GettingStarted/install.md

 If you have a preferred compiler you would like for spack to use, you can use `spack -e . config add`, e.g.
 ```
-spack -e . config add packages:all:compiler:[rocmcc@6.1.1]
+spack -e . config add packages:all:require:['%rocmcc@6.1.1']
 ```

-The example above will force packages to be built with version 6.1.1 of amdflang from the `rocmcc` compiler set
+The example above will force packages to be built with version 6.1.1 of amdflang from the `rocmcc` compiler set.

 To reduce build time, import existing packages on your system
 ```